Fractal Pareto Efficiency

 Since the fractal demonstrates and shows market equilibrium (see my earlier work), fractal equilibrium is also the point of Pareto efficiency.

-('new') information cannot be gained, with losing ('old')information.
+('new') information cannot be gained by losing ('old')information.

 or, put another way - we cannot go forward or grow without leaving something behind.